History of personal computers: Datapoint 2200

 Released in June 1970, the programmable terminal called the Datapoint 2200 is among the earliest known devices that bears significant resemblance to the modern personal computer, with a CRT screen, keyboard, programmability, and program storage.
 It was made by CTC (later known as Datapoint after the success of this machine) and was a complete system in a case with the approximate footprint of an IBM Selectric typewriter.

 The system's CPU was constructed from roughly a hundred (mostly) TTL logic components, which are groups of gates, latches, counters, etc. The company had commissioned Intel to develop a single-chip solution with similar functionality.
 In the end, the chip did not meet CTC's requirements and was not used.
-A deal was made that in return for not charging CTC for the development work, Intel could instead sell the processor as their own product (along with the supporting ICs they had developed).
+A deal was made that in return for not charging CTC for the development work, Intel could instead sell the processor as its own product (along with the supporting ICs it had developed).
 This became the Intel 8008.

 Although the design of the Datapoint 2200's TTL based bit serial CPU and the Intel 8008 were technically very different, they were largely software-compatible.
 From a software perspective, the Datapoint 2200 therefore functioned as if it were using an 8008.